-Kathy Tran and her parents fled Vietnam as boat refugees when she was about seven months old.
-Although many other countries offered them asylum, they waited for the United States to accept their application.
-For Kathy’s family, this country represented hope, opportunity and freedom.
+Kathy Tran and her parents fled Vietnam as boat refugees when she was just seven months old.
+Although many other countries offered them asylum, they waited 13 months for the United States to accept their application.
+For Kathy’s family, this country has always represented hope, opportunity and freedom.
 Now, she's running for the House of Delegates because she couldn’t just stand by while Donald Trump and Virginia Republicans dismantle the ideals that brought her family here.

-Kathy has devoted her career to ensuring that all Americans have the skills and credentials they need to succeed.
+Kathy has devoted her career to ensuring that all Americans have the opportunity to achieve the American Dream.
 She began her civil service career at the U.S. Department of Labor’s Employment and Training Administration as a Presidential Management Fellow in 2003.
 During her 12 years of service, she served in numerous leadership positions, including as the Acting Administrator for the Office of Workforce Investment and the Director of the Division of Policy, Legislation, and Regulation.
 In these roles, she provided strategic national leadership and technical assistance to the public workforce system, implemented the Workforce Innovation and Opportunity Act, and coordinated other high-priority policy initiatives.

 Kathy graduated from Duke University and earned her Master of Social Work from the University of Michigan.
-An officer in her local PTA, she and her husband Matt live in West Springfield with their four children, Daven (8), Charlotte (6), Quinn (4), and baby Elise.
+The president of her local PTA, she and her husband Matt live in West Springfield with their four children, Daven (8), Charlotte (6), Quinn (4), and baby Elise.
 They are avid Washington Nationals fans.